peterkuma/masters-thesis/chapters/06_shortwave-intermittency.md

 period), and the implementation only introduces overhead compared to the base configuration.

 **Note:** It has to be noted that the performance analysis had to be performed with day/night segmentation disabled, as it causes the model run time to be non-monotonic with the length of the shortwave intermittency interval.
-With day/night segmentation enabled, time reduction scales up to 96\ % in the 2-h shortwave intermittency case, whereas in the results presented, the reduction is up to 94\ % (i.e. more pronounced).
+With day/night segmentation enabled, time reduction scales up to 4\ % in the 2-h shortwave intermittency case, whereas in the results presented, the reduction is up to 6\ % (i.e. more pronounced).
 We believe that this choice is justified by the improved clarity of interpretation of the results.
+In practice, however, the day/night segmentation is much preferred due to its time saving (about 3\ %).
+For completeness, the results with day/night segmentation enabled are in Appendix\ \ref{appendix:shortwave-intermittency-performance-with-dn}.

 Figure\ \ref{fig:shortwave-intermittency-performance-accuracy}
 compares performance and accuracy of the model runs.
 As such, it is important